November 3, three years later.

 San Francisco, CA.

-He swung around staring at a white C-shape bar and storage shelves were underneath and a gold-framed mirror hung on the wall projecting his reflection from behind the bar.
-On top of the bar were two decanters, one full of gin, another brandy.
-He swallowed a dry lump in his throat, wiped his thick brow and glanced anxiously around the room.
+Abel Erikson folded his arms across his chest.
+He was not enjoying the breathtaking view of fog drifting below Twin Peaks and downhill into the valley over the white city.
+He swung around glaring at two decanters, one full of gin, another brandy, on top of the sideboard in the living room.
+He swallowed a dry lump in his throat, wiping his thick brow and glancing anxiously around the room.
 No one around.
 He could really do it...could pretend to fool even himself.

 Once upon a time, he could drink until he was literally blue in the face.
 There were no hangovers then, no problem.
 Now he went to therapy and made special appearances at AA meetings upon his therapist's suggestion.
 He hated the meetings, having to sit there in that melancholy room, half listening to their stories, thinking he wasn't as far gone as those people.
 Drinking out of control and waking up in a gutter was not something he had in common with any of them.